The Latent Moderated Structural Equations (LMS) and the Quasi Maximum Likelihood (QML) approach

 #> Y 0.943 0.038 24.87 0.000

-nodes is set to 16, and can be increased using the nodes argument.
-The
+be increased using the nodes

-argument has no effect on the QML approach.
-When there is an interaction
+argument has no effect on the QML

-effect between an endogenous and exogenous variable, it is recommended
+When there is an interaction effect between an endogenous and

-that you use at least 32 nodes for the LMS-approach.
-You can also get
+exogenous variable, it is recommended to use at least 32 nodes for the

-robust standard errors by setting robust.se = TRUE
+setting robust.se = TRUE

-in the
+in the modsem()

 function.

-Note: If you want the lms-approach to give as similar results as
+Note: If you want the LMS

-nodes = 100
+number of nodes (e.g., nodes = 100

 ).

-# ATT = Attitude,
+# ATT = Attitude

-# PBC = Perceived Behavioural Control
+# PBC = Perceived Behavioral Control

 # INT = Intention